 |WX 462||Numerical Weather Prediction||3|

 |WX 478||Mesoscale Meteorology||3|

 |WX 482||Research Methods in Meteorology||3|

 Open Electives allow the student, with the guidance of an academic advisor, to select from a wide range of possible courses, which would help prepare for his or her individual career path.
 Suggested electives include additional WX, AS, BA, CS, COM, MA, and PS courses.
 Students will select at least 10 credits of open electives.
 Students seeking graduate school in meteorology or atmospheric science should consider a minor in Mathematics (applied or computational) or Computer Science.

-B.S. in Operational Meteorology
+B.S. in Communication

 B.S. in Computational Mathematics

 The Bachelor of Science in Computational Mathematics is an applied mathematics program intended to prepare graduates to work in aerospace and related industries or to prepare for graduate studies in advanced mathematics, physical sciences, engineering or computer science.